thosgood/translations/README.md

 For translations of the EGA, see <https://github.com/ryankeleti/ega>.

-News on SGA and FGA translations "coming soon&trade;".
+News on SGA and FGA translations "coming soon&trade;" (with the latter coming sooner than the former, I imagine).

 ---